 LiVE MAG! was born to run at the Bowery Poetry Club.
 It began when Bob Holman asked Jeff Wright to produce a show.
 Wright conceived the show as a performance / publication event where publishers, writers, and audience could swap and share.
 The idea was that by reading, or staging, a poem it would be like publishing it.

 When the poet Uche Nduka asked when his poem would be actually published, Wright decided to make it a real magazine to accompany the events.
 So, to coincide with the second event, Wright produced the first actual printed edition.
 The early events from 2007 to 2010 featured editors of other publications as guests — eg, Hannah Winarsky, editor of Princeton University Press, William Electric Black of La Mama ETC., Michael Andre of Unmuzzled Ox, Bob Hershon of Hanging Loose and the late Akilah Oliver, the Monday night coordinator of the Poetry Project at St. Mark’s Church — who read their own works, some favorites, and then solicited poems from the audience to be read.
 Events were also held in other legendary East Village locations like Bar On A, Sidewalk Cafe, and Mo Pitkins.

 Publisher and Editor, Jeffrey Cyphers Wright, moved to New York City in 1976 and began Hard Press, publishing poetry postcards and books.
 He attended workshops at St. Mark's Poetry Project with Ted Berrigan, Alice Notley and Jim Brodey.
 He went on to study with Allen Ginsberg at Brooklyn College where he earned a Masters of Fine Arts in Poetry.
 Wright launched Cover Magazine in 1987.
 Its contributors included Molly Jong-Fast, Timothy Greenfield-Sanders, John Yau, Robert C. Morgan, David Ulin, Jeanne C. Wilkinson, and KK Kozik.
 The 64 page monthly journal circulated nationally until 2000.

 Ilka Scobie, LiVE MAG!
-Associate Editor, is a native New Yorker, poet and art critic.
+Deputy Editor, is a native New Yorker, poet and art critic.
 She has written extensively for artnet and currently contributes to London's Artlyst.
 Recent poems have appeared in Poetry in Performance, Vanitas, and here/there.
 She was also Deputy Editor of Cover Magazine.